SparkleBo/android-demos/README.md

-# There are some demo of android application
+# There are some demos of android application